 Entrance into the B’nai Mitzvah program has several requirements:

 Family must be members of Congregation Albert

-Student must be currently enrolled in Congregation Albert’s Religious School and in good standing in his/her attendance and academics including regular attendance at monthly Family Torah & T’filah Services (4th, 5th & 6th grades)
+Student must be currently enrolled in Congregation Albert’s School of Jewish Studies and be in good standing with his/her attendance and academics.

-Students and parents must attend the B’nai Mitzvah workshops occurring during the 5th, 6th & 7th grade years.
+Students and parents must attend the pre- B’nai Mitzvah activities occurring during the 5th, 6th & 7th grade years.